-The MA in Molecular Biology, Cell Biology & Biochemistry (MCBB) is designed to provide a solid foundation in these three and related interdisciplinary fields through coursework, seminars, and research.
+The MA in Molecular Biology, Cell Biology & Biochemistry (MCBB) is designed to provide a solid foundation in related areas of molecular bioscience through coursework, seminars, and research.
 The program culminates with a thesis, which can be either research- or literature-based.
-Research-based theses are founded on original research performed in a faculty member’s laboratory.
+Research-based theses are based on original research performed in a faculty member’s laboratory.
 Literature-based theses comprise a comprehensive review of a defined scientific field, as supervised by a faculty member.
-The primary goal of the program is to propel students into successful research careers in the biotechnology and pharmaceutical industries.
-The program accepts post-bachelor’s applicants with degrees in related disciplines where the focus has been on biology, chemistry, biotechnology, biochemistry, or a relevant field.
+The primary goal of the program is to prepare students for successful careers in the biotechnology and pharmaceutical industries.
+The program accepts post–bachelor’s applicants with degrees in related disciplines where the focus has been on biology, chemistry, biotechnology, biochemistry, or a relevant field.

-For details on requirements regarding grade point averages, annual reports, and responsible conduct in research, please see the MCBB Graduate Program Guide.
-The entire program is completed within two to three years.
+For details on requirements for grade point averages, annual reports, and responsible conduct in research, please see the MCBB Graduate Program Guide.
+The entire program should be completed within two to three years.
 The 32 credits of coursework required for the MA are distributed as follows:

 - Minimum of 8 credits of elective courses and/or research credits, chosen in consultation with the student’s advisor.

 There is no foreign language requirement for this degree.

 Master’s with a Research Thesis

 For a research MA, a thesis describing the student’s original research is required, which will be evaluated and approved by the MA committee.
 The MA committee for the research degree consists of at least three faculty, at least two of whom must be members of the MCBB program.
 No formal defense is required.